The effect of perturbations on the convergence of attractors for reaction-diffusion equations concerning variations of nonlinear boundary conditions: Convergence of global attractors

 \section{Convergence of global attractors}

-In this section we prove the main result of this work.
-We used all previous results to put the problem \eqref{eq_reaction_diffusion} in the conditions of Corollary \ref{equi_attraction_continuity} in the Appendix \ref{SecA}.
+In this section, we prove the main result of this work.
+We used all previous results to put the problem \eqref{eq_reaction_diffusion} in the conditions of Corollary \ref{equi_attraction_continuity}.
 Here, we consider the dimension $N\geqslant 2$.
 The scalar case will be addressed in the next section.